Updated: February 11, 2023

 Long Button Labels

 The overflow should always be activated when there is not enough space to display all the buttons.
-If there is for example not enough space to display two buttons because the button text is too long the secondary button moves into the overflow and the more important action is stretched over the full width of the toolbar (see image below).
+If there is not enough space to display two buttons because the button text is too long, the secondary button moves into the overflow and the more important action is stretched across the full width of the toolbar.

 An overflow button should also be used when both buttons do not fit into the toolbar’s width